-Believe it or not, the mullet haircut is making a comeback.
-Ever since David Beckham sported a modern version of it at an event in Hong Kong earlier this year, the world has been convinced.
+Believe it or not, the mullet hair is making a comeback.
+Ever since David Beckham sported a modern version of it at an event in Hong Kong, the world has been convinced.
 Yes, the mullet is definitely back in our field of vision.
 And it’s looking better than ever.

 1. The Modern Mullet Haircut